-Discussion

-Original prime mandate

-“Deliver a low cost link between the North-western and the Grafton Gully cycleways that provides a

-faster and safer route for existing cyclists while encouraging more people on bikes”
+5. DISCUSSION

 The project has achieved its mandate through delivering:

-A low-cost project $3,2m (no additional property was acquired, no elaborate bridge structures or drainage structures were required).

 Route continuity

-The steep section up to Newton Road has been eliminated as the primary link to Upper Queen Street.
+The steep section up to Newton Road has been eliminated as the primary route

-The width, horizontal and vertical alignment of the project provides all users good visibility of the route.
+The width, horizontal and vertical alignment of the project meets best practice standard and provides all users with good visibility of the route.

 The route has eliminated the tight corners particularly around the section on Newton Road which required a reasonable level of competency on a bicycle to manage.

+The crossings of Newton Road and Ian McKinnon Drive at Queen Street have been removed from the mainstream cycle demand.

-The route is lit with pedestrian and cyclist friendly LED lighting so that is there is good lighting in the route 24/7
+The route is lit with pedestrian and cyclist friendly LED lighting so that is there is good lighting on the route 24/7

-Signage has been added to the route to indicate key directions including disctance to key destinations
+Signage has been added to the route to indicate key directions including distance to key destinations

+The more direct route provides an average time savings of two and a half minutes per cycle trip.

 Standards